 How do I find fix and flips?

 The most difficult part of completing fix and flips is finding properties that I can buy cheap enough to flip.
 I wrote articles on how to buy properties below market value and how to get a great deal on a house.
-I have also written a 100 page E book on how to buy real estate below market value that discusses exactly how I buy properties that can be flipped or used as rentals.
-Once you find a fix and flip to buy, how do you finance the property?
+I find most of my fix and flips through the MLS, but I also buy from auctions, wholesalers, and off-market properties.

 Why can’t long-term financing be used on fix and flips?